-When orders contain product mixes, you can use the percent of each crop in the product to calculate how much crop to grow.
+When orders contain product mixes (multiple crops), you can use the percent of each crop in the product to calculate how much crop to grow.

-SeedLeaf organized your seeds, crop, and products on separate pages so each can be customized to your exact needs.
-SeedLeaf’s flexible design allows you to adapt seed, crop, and product details to hep keep you organized.
+SeedLeaf organizes your seeds, crop, and products on separate pages so each can be customized to your exact needs.
+SeedLeaf’s flexible design allows you to adapt seed, crop, and product details to help keep you organized.